cs544-wisc/s24/p8/README.md

 ```

 You'll need to join your private table against the public counties
 table to get the county name.
+Note that, `county_code` in the `p8.hdma` table is the FIPS code for a county.

 ## Part 3: Application Data (Google Sheet Linked to Form)